 Some of the meeting spots added by the artist, are known to respond to an impulse to play – both from children and adults.
 Others, through their open form, will stay open to interpretation – and might, just because of this, be useful as platforms for moments of sharing, or as tools for co-productions, meetings and outdoor teaching.

-One of the bridges will lead into the southern hollow, where two large, dead trees will offer a space for children to climb.
+One of the bridges will lead into the southern hollow, where a large, dead tree will offer a space for small children to climb.

 A blue square marks the location of an outdoor, sturdy workbench, in an opening in the northern part of the park.